01 of 11

 The Sock Monster Is Real

 Keep a basket or bin or mesh bag in the laundry for all those extra socks.
-Have a sorting and matching party once per month.
-Or just do what I did, buy your children only one kind of socks so they all match!
+Have a sorting and matching party once per month, or just buy your children only one kind of socks so they all match!